Thailand

 Karaoke

-Karaoke is a big favourite with the Thais - Click for larger image One purpose of Karaoke in Thailand is just as a euphemism for prostitution.
+One purpose of Karaoke in Thailand is just as a euphemism for prostitution.
 Many small brothels are euphemistically labelled as Karaoke bars.
 However, genuine Karaoke is hugely popular.
-A group of friends belting their hearts out together to the latest Thai pop tunes is very much a sanuk activity and anything sanuk can only be a good thing in Thailand.
+A group of friends belting their hearts out together to the latest Thai pop tunes is very much a sanook activity and anything sanook can only be a good thing in Thailand.

 Most home music systems have inputs for microphones to enable Karaoke and most music is sold on the VCD format with videos and Karaoke lyrics.
 Sometimes the lyrics are just in Thai but often they are also transliterated into English.